anisssoudki/Covid-19-CLI/README.md

 # Covid-19-CLI
-data on confirmed infected people, death from the virus as well as the recovered, sorted by country/province Search by typing country name
+data on confirmed infected people, death from the virus as well as the recovered, sorted by country/province, after the greeting message user can type list in order to view the list of location names, Search by typing country, state/province or city name.

-after cloning make sure you require "unirest"
+prerequisites:
+unirest

+installing:
+gem install unirest, will install the unirest gem for the CLI to work run the executable file from the command line, the file is located in the bin folder

+contributing
+you may clone/fork this application, and use it for whatever educational purpsose.

+Authors
+Aniss Soudki/Marrouch

+license
+This project is licensed under the MIT License - see the LICENSE.md file for details

 updated application with a new attribute, because the API was updated.

-update the application to include a find by city method so now user can enter in a city name and it'll show case every hit from the API

-API got updated april 1st 2020, adjusted file keywords, gem should be working again update a method to sort by state.(4/01/2020)

-The MIT License (MIT)
+acknowledgments
+all flatiron students in 02/10/20 cohort that helped me.

 Copyright (c) 2020 TODO: Aniss Soudki/Marrouch